 Winter.
 That time of year that brings about profound existential questions like “Why are my feet still cold with three layers of winter socks?”.
 Yes, it’s definitely here, and there’s little we can do to escape the cold (pun intended), hard truth that the weather in Belgium can inevitably get

 The holiday season can be tricky for expats: this season is filled with traditions and as everyone is eager to relive their happy childhood moments, there is even more scope for misunderstanding than usual.
 After our introduction to Christmas traditions in Flanders, here is our handy guide to what you

 Halloween.
 Most people consider it just another commercialized holiday that has spread from America.
 In fact, it has a long history with its roots likely in Ireland.

-If you thought that the festival season in Ghent finishes with the close of summer, you have obviously not been living here for long.
+If you thought that the music festival season in Ghent finishes with the close of summer, you have obviously not been living here for long.
 Gentenaars do not let the seasons define their festival plans.
-Bridging the gap between the summer festive feeling and the usually rainy Film Fest Gent is
+Bridging the gap between the summer festive feeling and the usually rainy Film Fest Gent

 Meet the Glocals is a series of expat events in Ghent where newcomers meet more established expats and experts to talk about their burning issues.
 Organised by Community Gent, several rounds of the events will take place this year.
 Read on to learn all about them.